oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 tail -f aolconf.log
 ~~~~

+Inside the bash script, function `aoconflog` is used to call `aolconfscripts/aollog` with the proper loop name.

 ### External log (less verbose)

 The user can provide a command to externally log commands.
 The executable should be in the path, and named `dologext`.
 The syntax is: